 Once an application is received, it will undergo a precursory review.
 If needed information is missing, the applicant will be contacted with questions prior to the DRC meeting.

 Once the DRC has reviewed the application, one of four responses will be issued by email to the address on the application within three business days.

 - Approved with conditions: Applicant is cleared to proceed with the modification project, so long as listed conditions are met.

 - Approved: Applicant is cleared to proceed with the modification project.

 - Denied: Applicant is not cleared to proceed with the modification project.
 The homeowner may appeal this decision to the DRC.
 See Appendix A of the Design Guidelines for stipulations.

 - More information required: No decision has been rendered, as more information from the applicant is required.
 Depending on the type and amount of information, a decision could be immediately rendered after receiving the response, or the applicant may have to wait until the next meeting.

-The DRC may take up to 45 days to make a decision.
+The DRC may take up to 45 days to review your application upon receipt of a complete submittal.
 If you don't receive an email containing the DRC's decision within three business days of the meeting, it may be because the DRC requires additional time to consider your application.